activisthandbook/activisthandbook/articles/organising.md

     -   How to be an effective leader

-    -   Long-term sustainability of movement
+    -   Long-term sustainability of the movement

 ### New topics